Cloud Village CTF @DEF CON 28: Virtual aka SAFE MODE

 If you ever wanted to break stuff on the cloud, or if you like rabbit holes that take you places you did not think you would go to, follow complicated story lines to only find you could have reached to the flag without scratching your head so much - then this CTF is for you!

-Our CTF is three days jeopardy style contest where we will create bunch of challenges in multiple categories, related to cloud services though.
+Our CTF is a three days jeopardy style contest where we have a bunch of challenges hosted across multiple Cloud providers across multiple categories of difficulty.

 Cloud village is an open space to meet folks interested in offensive and defensive aspects of cloud security.
 The village is home to various activities like talks, workshops, CTFs and discussions targeted around cloud services.

 If you are a professional who is looking to gain knowledge on securely maintaining the cloud stack and loves to be around like-minded security folks who share the similar zeal towards the community, Cloud Village is the perfect place for you.

 Speaker: Jenko Hwong

 Imagine you've protected your production Google Cloud environment from compromised credentials, using MFA and a hardware security key.
 However, you find that your GCP environment has been breached through hijacking of OAuth session tokens cached by gcloud access.
 Tokens were exfiltrated and used to invoke API calls from another host.
 The tokens were refreshed by the attacker and did not require MFA.
 Detecting the breach via Strackdriver was confusing, slowing incident response.
 And revoking the active OAuth sessions required finding OAuth tokens from logs and using a REST API call, causing further delays in remediation.

 This talk will demonstrate a compromised credential attack in Google Cloud Platform by: